 Travel to Work Survey

-The Travel to Work Survey is now closed.
+The 2021 Travel to Work Survey is closed

 The Travel to Work Survey takes place annually and is live for one week.
 This year’s Travel to Work Survey took place between 8th to 14th March 2021.
 Despite the pandemic we were keen to run the survey and find out if and how people are currently travelling to work.
 Anyone living in the West of England can participate during survey week, however any businesses that pre-registered in January will receive a bespoke survey link, opportunity to add additional questions, promotional materials, and a report with their results.

 Last year’s Travel to Work Survey took place in spring 2020 and covered businesses in Bristol, Bath & North East Somerset, North Somerset and South Gloucestershire.
 We are really grateful for the 21,539 respondents who completed the survey.

 Employers use the results to support their site Travel Plan and also to create business cases for improved or additional facilities to support staff such as new cycle storage or Electric Vehicle (EV) charging points.

 All employers who participated and received over 30 responses receive an individual report along with raw data and this is also the case for each employers site with over 30 responses.